Staff and Advisors

 Stacy Lyon is Utah Chinese Dual Language Immersion Director, overseeing nearly 30 elementary programs serving more than 7,000 students.
 Prior to joining the Utah State Office of Education, she served as World Language Program Director at a K–9 public charter school in Lehi, Utah.

 In this role, she also taught in the Chinese program she initiated and built over a 7-year period and led the development and expansion of the K–9 Arabic and Spanish FLES programs.
-In 2011, the school was named a Confucius Classroom.
 She is an experienced mentor and has worked with teachers from Peru, Mexico, Jordan, Egypt, Taiwan, and China.
 In 2013, she was invited by the American Council of Teachers of Critical Languages Program to assist in training for school administrators, host international guest teachers, and participate on the teacher selection team doing live interviews in Egypt.
 She has served on two Utah Chinese Curriculum Advisory Councils and has a passion for designing curriculum.

 Rita A. Oleksak is the Director of Foreign Languages/ELL for the Glastonbury Public Schools.
 She oversees a staff of 60 foreign language teachers and ELL tutors and is responsible for hiring and direct supervision.
 Her work focuses on building target language proficiency in a grade 1-12 articulated and sequential program.